In this article, we will guide you through all the essential questions you should consider to ensure you are maximising your points earning potential.

 Find below a roundup of some Qantas Point earning cards with noteworthy bonus offers to know about this month.

-Qantas Money are offering 120,000 Qantas Points, 2 Qantas Club lounge invitations and a discounted first year annual fee of $199 for new cardholders of the Qantas Premier Platinum until 31 October 2019.
+Qantas Money is offering 120,000 Qantas Points, 2 Qantas Club lounge invitations and a discounted first year annual fee of $199 for new cardholders of the Qantas Premier Platinum until 26 February 2020.
 The card focuses on maximising points earn from day-day-spend with 1 Qantas Point per $1 up to $10,000 per statement period.

 NAB are offering up to 120,000 bonus Qantas Points for new applicants of the NAB Qantas Rewards Signature Visa.
 Comes with reduced first year annual fee of $295 and 0% p.a. on balance transfers for 6 months.